Solar Savings Estimator (Basic Estimate)

 - Est. Annual Consumption: Rough estimate of your yearly electricity use based on your bill.

-- Est. Annual Solar Generation:** Approximate kWh your proposed system might generate per year, based on average NZ sunlight (~1250 kWh/kWp/year used here) and your sunlight factor.
+- Est. Annual Solar Generation: Approximate kWh your proposed system might generate per year, based on a general average solar yield (~1250 kWh/kWp/year used here) and your sunlight factor.
+Sunnier regions can be considerably higher.

 - Savings (Self-Use): Estimated annual savings from using your own solar power instead of buying from the grid (Value = Self-Consumed kWh * Your Electricity Cost per kWh).